ResearchComputing/Documentation/Duo-Access-for-CU-Users.md

 ## Duo Instructions

 1. Open your duo invitation email (from duo security or duo.com) on a desktop/laptop computer
+   * **If you didn't receive an invitation or your invitation has expired, then contact rc-help@colorado.edu for a new invitation.**
 2. Login with your CU identikey and follow the instructions to setup
 3. Install the Duo Mobile app and provision for Duo Push
          Note: If you want to use the app do not request a phone call for authentication!